-Why should professional growth be the focus of reform efforts?
-First, obviously, many teachers are limited in their formal training, and improved and extended in-service education may compensate for the lack of pre-service training.
+Why should professional development be the focus of efforts to respond to these findings?
+First, many teachers are limited in their formal training, and improved and extended in-service education may compensate for the lack of pre-service training.
 Second, the field of Jewish education is largely part-time, and many teachers choose it precisely because of that characteristic.
 Hence, while we do not mean to dismiss intensified recruitment efforts, the part-time nature of the work means it is unlikely that the field will be transformed through recruitment of a large cadre of teachers who are formally trained as Jewish educators.